ssenior45/ssenior45.github.io/_posts/2016-01-22-slow_mv_refresh_intermittent.md

 | FAST | Uses Materialized View Logs which are created on the tables defined in the MView query.
 These logs track changes since the last refresh.
 Oracle uses these to identify the changes that occurred in the master since the most recent refresh of the materialized view and then applies these changes to the materialized view. |
 | FORCE | Oracle tries to perform a fast refresh.
 If a fast refresh is not possible, then Oracle performs a complete refresh.
 Use the force setting when you want a materialized view to refresh if a fast refresh is not possible |

 That note also introduces the following which was new to me:

 > If you have materialized views based on partitioned master tables, then you might be able to use **Partition Change Tracking (PCT)** to identify which materialized view rows correspond to a particular partition.
 PCT is also used to support fast refresh after partition maintenance operations on a materialized view's master table.
 PCT-based refresh on a materialized view is possible only if several conditions are satisfied.

-Wait, our objects are partitioned so this could definitely be a factor here.
+Our objects are partitioned so this could definitely be a factor here.

 To summarise our MView: